-Question: On New Year’s Eve, I began my second attempt at vipassana meditation, a daily 2-hour meditation practice, in addition to my existing daily 30 minute pranayama practice, and have noticed a lot of changes in my life, not all of which are good.
+QUESTION: On New Year’s Eve, I began my second attempt at Vipassana meditation, a daily two hour meditation practice in addition to my existing daily 30 minute pranayama practice, and have noticed a lot of changes in my life, not all of which are good.

-In the beginning, practicing vipassana was a test of will and then it became necessary to smooth my energy.
+In the beginning, practicing Vipassana was a test of will, and then it became necessary to smooth my energy.
 I have become increasingly sensitive to the energy of others since starting this practice.
-I can also see the dynamic of my relationships more clearly and I feel that I can integrate this information more seamlessly, allowing me to cut out the drama that usually accompanies these lessons.
+I can also see the dynamic of my relationships more clearly, and I feel that I can integrate this information more seamlessly, allowing me to cut out the drama that usually accompanies these lessons.
 However, because of this heightened sensitivity, I find myself completely energetically drained after these encounters.
 I have also recently caught pneumonia.
-I wonder- Is this increased sensitivity putting a strain on my immune system and allowing me to get sick?
-This experience is especially odd because I haven’t had so much as a cold in over 7 years.
-I’m trying to take this experience as an opportunity to observe the feelings it brings up, hoping that it will unveil my shadow and bring me closer to my self.
-And it has- I have had to miss work, leaving me feeling helpless and insecure about the future.
+I wonder... is this increased sensitivity putting a strain on my immune system and allowing me to get sick?
+This experience is especially odd because I haven’t had so much as a cold in over seven years.
+I’m trying to take this experience as an opportunity to observe the feelings it brings up, hoping that it will unveil my shadow and bring me closer to myself, and it has.
+I have had to miss work, leaving me feeling helpless and insecure about the future.

-Answer: You have a two and half-hour daily practice between your meditation and pranayama.
-That is a massive amount of time to be spending in the “washing machine,” to use your words.
+ANSWER: You have a two and half hour daily practice between your meditation and pranayama.
+That is a massive amount of time to be spending in the “washing machine”, to use your words.
 I take it that you also are engaged in life and have to hold down a job.
-The first question I would put to you is how compassionate do you tend to be to your self in your life?
+The first question I would put to you is how compassionate do you tend to be towards yourself in your life?
 The mind/body/psyche is not a rug to be cleansed by whipping it with a branch.
 You say that you emotionally broke down at your first go round with the practice.
 It sounds like you pushed through that and went back to practice.
 Now your body is breaking down.
 It sounds like you are pushing through once again.
-You have to ask your self: is this wise or is it spiritual pride masking unprocessed emotional material?
+You have to ask yourself: is this wise or is it spiritual pride masking unprocessed emotional material?
 Sit and feel before you answer this question.
 There is an addictive quality to what you are describing.
 Addiction is a reaction to unprocessed pain and it can come in many guises; spiritual practice is one of the most covert places it can hide.
 Examine to see if this is true in your own case.
 You say that your intention is to lead a more integrated life.
 Would you describe what you are experiencing as integration?

 Your acupuncturist might not understand meditation and good for you for having the clarity to know that.
 He does, however, know bodies and he is observing something in you that you yourself are not seeing.
 Adrenal exhaustion and depression point to the addictive quality that I was talking about earlier.
 Whether these are due to overdoing of your practice or a function of all that is coming up due to your practice, you need to step back and take an inventory.
 Life and spiritual practice, when not approached wisely, can lead to damage that can take a long time to remedy.
 Proceed consciously.